district10/blog/_posts/post-0001-pandoc-readme.md

     +   Third

-Pandoc transforms this into a "compact list" (with no `<p>` tags around "First", "Second", or "Third"), while markdown puts `<p>` tags around "Second" and "Third" (but not "First"), because of the blank space around "Third".
+Pandoc transforms this into a "compact list" (with no `<p>` tags around "First", "Second", or "Third"), while Markdown puts `<p>` tags around "Second" and "Third" (but not "First"), because of the blank space around "Third".
 Pandoc follows a simple rule: if the text is followed by a blank line, it is treated as a paragraph.
 Since "Second" is followed by a list, and not a blank line, it isn't treated as a paragraph.
 The fact that the list is followed by a blank line is irrelevant.
 (Note:
 Pandoc works this way even when the `markdown_strict` format is specified.
-This behavior is consistent with the official markdown syntax description, even though it is different from that of `Markdown.pl`.)
+This behavior is consistent with the official Markdown syntax description, even though it is different from that of `Markdown.pl`.)